 Can I apply if I have already received a NACF award in previous years?

-All previous awardees who have received support from NACF prior to 2020 are eligible to apply.
-Recipients of the 2020 Native Arts Emergency Support Project (pandemic relief) are also eligible to apply.
+All previous awardees who have received support from NACF prior to 2021 are eligible to apply.
 However, please note that artists who received a single award of $10,000 or more at any point in their artistic career, from NACF or other funders, are not eligible to apply.

 What if I accidentally submitted my application before it was completed?

-If you submitted your form in error, please email Laura Cales at email@example.com.
-You may edit your submission prior to the deadline.
+If you submitted your form in error, please email Amber Ball, Executive Office Coordinator and Special Projects Liaison, at email@example.com.
+You may request to edit your submission up to 24 hours prior to the deadline or no later than March 13, 2023, at 5:00pm Pacific Time.

 Will I receive feedback about my application?